-Prior to entering commercial ventures, he was director for Biological Sciences at Orentreich Foundation from 1988 to 1990 where he was involved in a wide range of research programs, including aging, skin research, pharmaceutical drug development, cancer and nutrition.
-He was the executive director for Nova Biosciences, Ltd. from 1990 to 2000 where he was involved in development of insect repellents, malaria control, marine conservation, aquaculture and biofouling research.
-Since 2000 and to the present, he serves as Executive Director and Chief Technology Officer of Poseidon Sciences Group, a research and development company with laboratories and strategic alliances worldwide.
+Before entering commercial ventures, he was the Director for Biological Sciences at Orentreich Foundation from 1988 to 1990, where he was involved in a wide range of research programs, including ageing, skin research, pharmaceutical drug development, cancer and nutrition.
+He was the Executive Director for Nova Biosciences, Ltd. from 1990 to 2000, where he was involved in the development of insect repellents, malaria control, marine conservation, aquaculture and biofouling research.
+From 2000 until the present, he serves as the Executive Director and Chief Technology Officer of Poseidon Sciences Group, a Research and Development company with laboratories and strategic alliances worldwide.
 He has over 130 publications in both academic journals and industry magazines, along with several awarded and pending patents.
 He completed his undergraduate studies at York College of the City University of New York and graduate studies at New York University.

-Jonathan also studied Chinese ink and brush painting under the mentorship of Master Chung-shiang Chao, the son of the last court painter of Imperial China, for five years until 1979 when he joined the US Army for a brief period.
+Jonathan also studied Chinese ink and brush painting under the mentorship of Master Chung-Shiang Chao, the son of the last court painter of Imperial China, for five years until 1979 when he joined the US Army for a brief period.
 He continued his interest in art and supported artists throughout the following decades.
-In 2012, he founded Sulu Garden in Miag-ao, Iloilo Province, to pursue development of unique gardens, art installations and miniatures.
-Cultural and historical heritage are his current passions.
-Heritage preservation and archaeology also continue to be of major interest.
+In 2012, he founded Sulu Garden in Miag-ao, Iloilo Province, to pursue the development of unique gardens, art installations and miniatures.
+Cultural and historical heritage is his current passion.
+Heritage preservation and archaeology also continues to be of major interest.

 ALLANAH JALEEL LORELLA